 Many of the Instructors who use Turnitin prefer students to approach them in the first instance too, so they can have a meaningful discussion with the student about why the paper needs to be deleted.

-I've approved the request.
+My admin approved my request!
 What happens now?

 The paper will no longer appear in any new Similarity Reports.

-It vanishes from the LTI Inbox.
+It vanishes from the Assignment Inbox.

 Any associated grading is also deleted.

 If you regenerate a Similarity Report for a submission where this paper matched, it will no longer appear within that report.